Mik3Rizzo/typst-unibs-thesis/docs/manual.typ

 == `unibs-thesis.lib`

 The template's main module.
-All functions that need to be called are directly exported from this module.
+It contains the one and only function that should be called from your project.

 #{
   let module = tidy.parse-module(